hostnet/form-handler-bundle/README.md

 # Usage

-In order to use the form handler, simply create a simple service that contains your form information.
+In order to use the form handler, simply create a service that contains your form information.
 A simple example would be.
 ```php
 use Hostnet\Component\Form\FormInformationInterface;
 use Hostnet\Component\Form\FormSuccesHandlerInterface;